AriaSalvatrice/AriaModules/README.md

 Those modules should work with any 1.x version of VCV Rack, on Linux, Windows, and OS X.

-They are part of VCV's online library: by [subscribing to my plugin](https://library.vcvrack.com/AriaSalvatrice/), you will receive every stable update a few days after it's released.
+They are part of VCV's online library: by [subscribing to my plugin](https://library.vcvrack.com/AriaSalvatrice/), you will receive every stable update a few days after it's released, including every new module.
 Installing my modules from the VCV library is the recommended way.

+These moduless are expected to be compatible with VCV Rack 2.0, and VCV for DAWs, a commercial product allowing to run VCV Rack as a VST, once they are released.

 Forks and ports of VCV Rack such as the [Sonaremin](https://github.com/hexdump0815/sonaremin) project might bundle my modules in their preferred way.